dictcp/cloudron-hackmd/DESCRIPTION.md

-This app packages HackMD <upstream>1.2.0</upstream>
+This app packages CodiMD <upstream>1.2.1</upstream>

-HackMD lets you create realtime collaborative markdown notes on all platforms.
+CodiMD lets you create realtime collaborative markdown notes on all platforms.
 Inspired by Hackpad, with more focus on speed and flexibility.

 ## Features